InterWorks-Public/Date-Engineering-Documentation-Guide/README.md

 - `Analyst_Insights.md`:
   - Common insights and key information that analysts seek from views and reports.
   - Recommendations for optimizing report structures to better serve analytical needs.
-- `Impact_of_Changes.md`:
-  - Files or processes affected by updates to views and reports.
-  - Identification of potential breaking points in reporting workflows.
 **Purpose:** Explanation of how data is visualized and reported.
 - `Dashboard_Design_Guidelines.md`: Best practices for creating dashboards.
 - `Metrics_Definitions.md`: Key performance indicators and their calculations.